tothenew/terraform-azure-app-service/README.md

 ## Application Gateway with Backend Pool

-This Terraform configuration deploys an Azure Application Gateway with a backend pool that includes a Linux Web App by set create_application_gateway = true.
+This Terraform configuration deploys an Azure Application Gateway with a backend pool that includes a Azure App Service by set create_application_gateway = true.

 ### Inputs